martjay/Loudv1/README.md

    ```bash
    python main.py
    ```
-   This will launch the Gradio interface, and you can access it in your web browser, usually at `http://localhost:7860`.
+   This will launch the Gradio interface, 和 you can access it in your web browser, usually at `http://localhost:7860`.

 ## Usage